Stigmella tityrella

-Stigmella tityrella is a moth of the family Nepticulidae.
-It is found in all of Europe, except the European part of Russia.
+Stigmella tityrella is a species of moth in the family Nepticulidae.
+It is found in all of Europe west of Russia.

 The wingspan is 5–6 mm.
 The thick erect hairs on the head vertex are ochreous-yellowish.
 The collar is white.
 Antennal eyecaps are white.
 The forewings are shining bronzy-brown with a rather oblique shining golden-silvery fascia beyond middle; apical area beyond this dark bronzy-brown.
 Hindwings are grey; in male with an expansible pencil of blackish hairs at base of costa.